daoliveira/audioaddict-alexa-skill/README.md

 ```

 10. Click Save;
-11. Before setting up CloudFront, check if the redirection is working by opening <Endpoint Url from Step 9>/jazzradio/bassjazz.pls?listen_key=<Your DI.FM Listen Key> in any streaming client, i.e VLC, iTunes, Windows Media Player, etc. The URL will look like: http://my-bucket-name.s3-website-us-east-1.amazonaws.com/jazzradio/bassjazz.pls?listen_key=78920bc0a43b8543a33a013f (You can obtain your Listen Key from DI.FM, RadioTunes, ROCKRADIO, JAZZRADIO or ClassicalRadio websites under Player Settings, the same Listen Key is shared by all five);
+11. Before setting up CloudFront, check if the redirection is working by opening <Endpoint Url from Step 9>/jazzradio/bassjazz.pls?listen_key=<Your DI FM Listen Key> in any streaming client, i.e VLC, iTunes, Windows Media Player, etc. The URL will look like: http://my-bucket-name.s3-website-us-east-1.amazonaws.com/jazzradio/bassjazz.pls?listen_key=78920bc0a43b8543a33a013f (You can obtain your Listen Key from DI.FM, RadioTunes, ROCKRADIO, JAZZRADIO or ClassicalRadio websites under Player Settings, the same Listen Key is shared by all five);
 12. If the stream is playing you can proceed to the next section.

 ### AWS CloudFront Setup